-- Why do you think Nietzsche felt this way? - What other reasons have you heard people give for not believing in the God that Nietzsche said he doesn't believe in?
+- What does this tell you about Nietzsche? - What kind of God would be worthy of being praised all the time? - What other reasons have you heard people give for not believing in the God that Nietzsche said he doesn't believe in?